jbernalvallejo/amazon-quicksight-workshop/4-bonus/1-athena-workgroups.md

         ![screenshot](img/33.png)

+        > [!NOTE]
+        > if the SNS topic doesn´t show you will need to copy the arn of the topic created in the previous steps and add it here

 4. Back to Athena Query Editor, run the following query, by logging in as Business Analyst User to the console and selecting “Workgroup: workgroupA”:

     ```sql